OpenCTI-Platform/connectors/external-import/recorded-future/README.md

 ![RF logs](./__docs__/media/rf-logs.png)

-Each Analyst Note is converted into a a STIX2 report.
+Each Analyst Note is converted into a STIX2 report.
 The report contains STIX2 SDOs that are converted as per below

 - Note Title and Content -> STIX2 report content
 - Topic-> STIX2 report labels